WaylonWalker/waylonwalker.com/pages/blog/gitui.slides.md

 tags: ['git']
 title: Gitui is a blazing fast terminal git interface
 date: 2021-01-17T00:00:00
-status: published
+published: true

 ---

 ## GitUI

 Gitui is a terminal-based git user interface (TUI) that will change the way that you work with git.

 ## Works alongside the cli